CyberCherney/cybercherney.github.io/_posts/2023-4-9-HTB_BroScience.md

 title: "HTB: BroScience"
 author: Andrew Cherney
 date: 2023-04-09 19:04:59
-tags: htb medium-box linux webapp deserialization john
+tags: htb medium-box linux webapp deserialization john bash
 icon: "assets/icons/broscience.png"
 post_description: "During the pentest, I identified multiple vulnerabilities.
 Firstly, I was able to exploit directory traversal to access sensitive files.
 Additionally, I leveraged an activation code generating script to create an account and then utilized insecure deserialization to rewrite a class that could download a shell from a webserver I controlled.
 With the help of hard-coded database credentials, I generated a custom salted wordlist to crack user passwords, and finally, I injected code into a bash script that insecurely used a variable in a command."
 ---